Ryo-viudsc/IntermittentFastingApp/README.md

   </tr>
  </table>

-<h5>2,  helps people on fasting or planning to fast to come up with a meal plan to break their fast.
+<h5>2,  help people with fasting and coming up with meal plans to break their fast.
-Using spoonacular API, this app covers more than 5000 recipes, including every single ingredients and nutrients for each meal.
+Using spoonacular API, this app covers more than 5000 recipes, including every single ingredient and nutrient for each meal.
 </h5>

 <table>